 Marshall L. Summar, M.D.

-- Director, Rare Disease Institute
+- Director, Rare Disease Institute Library

-- Magaret O'Malley Chair, Genetic Medicine
+- Margaret O'Malley Chair, Genetic Medicine

-Dr. Summar serves on the Board of Directors (Treasurer) of the National Organization of Rare Diseases (NORD) and chairs NORD’s Scientific and Medical Advisory Committee.
-He is also the President of the Society of Inherited Metabolic Diseases and Chairs the Federal Government’s Rare Disease Advisory Panel for the Patient-Centered Outcomes Institute.
+Dr. Summar serves on the Board of Directors (Treasurer) of the National Organization of Rare Diseases (NORD) and chairs NORD’s Scientific and Medical Advisory Committee He is also the president of the Society of Inherited Metabolic Diseases and Chairs the Federal Government’s Rare Disease Advisory Panel for the Patient-Centered Outcomes Institute.